xesscorp/StickIt/modules/Vga/FPGA/PixelVgaTest/README.md

 Important Files
 -----------------------------------------------------

+All the VHDL files for this design are now part of the [XESS VHDL library](https://github.com/xesscorp/VHDL_Lib).
+Look at that repo for instructions on using the library.
+Here are the library files used in this project:

 `Vga.vhd`: Module for displaying a pixel-mode or text-mode image on a monitor
     via a StickIt!
 VGA module.
-It also contains the test module.
+It also contains the `PixelVgaTest` test module.

 `ClkGen.vhd`: Module for generating a new clock frequency from the master clock (usually 12 MHz).

 `SdramCntl.vhd`: Module for managing read/write access to the SDRAM on the XuLA board.

+`fifo.vhd`: Module containing several FIFO modules.

 `Common.vhd`: Commonly-used definitions and functions.

-`PixelVgaTest.ucf`: Pin assignments for connecting the XuLA FPGA
+`PixelVgaTest-xula.ucf`: Pin assignments for connecting the XuLA FPGA
 	board to the StickIt!
 VGA module via the StickIt! motherboard.

-   (If you are using a XuLA2 board, then you will need to translate the XuLA pin assignments in the `.ucf` file.
-   The [`xulate`](https://github.com/xesscorp/xulate) program will help you do that.)
+`PixelVgaTest-xula2.ucf`: Pin assignments for connecting the XuLA2 FPGA
+	board to the StickIt!
+VGA module via the StickIt! motherboard.

 `PixelVgaTest.xise`: The Xilinx ISE project file that ties all the previous files together.